SteveKoutsodontis/Mixology-Masters/README.md

   - [Badges](#badges)

   ## Description
+  Mixology Masters is the perfect way to get your drink on with friends and family for any occasion!
+Simply sign up on our website and order the cocktail of your dreams!
+We also have fun facts about each of our cocktails so be sure to read those as well.
+At the end, check out and we'll have your drink ready for you in just a few days!

+  This is a MERN app built through GraphQL, Express, React and Node.

   ## Installation
   Install Visual Studio Code and Node.js to make use of this application React-Bootstrap and Bootstrap.